jarrett-hollie/MiniCase2_Rafae_Abdullah__Badhan_Deb__Jarrett_Hollie__Weston_Salmon/README.md

 ## Project Summary

 We were given a data set from XYZ Bank and ask to create a model  for future use using spark that predicted whether a client would subscribe for a term deposit.
-In addition we were also asked to conduct a Exploratory Data Analysis along with our prescriptive recommendations.
+In addition, we were also asked to conduct a Exploratory Data Analysis along with our prescriptive recommendations.

 After transforming the data we built and evaluated multiple models and determined that a Gradient Boosting Tree was the best model.